Strictly Come Dancing: It Takes Two: History

 It Takes Two premiered during the second series of the main show in Autumn 2004, replacing the companion show to the first series, Strictly Come Dancing: On Three, which had been broadcast on the digital channel BBC Three and hosted by Justin Lee Collins.
 Before the 2010 series, BBC Two Scotland did not broadcast the show on Thursdays, when locally produced Gaelic language programming aired in the slot instead, though during the 2008 and 2009 series the Thursday night show was carried as an alternative digital stream via BBC Red Button.

 The show was originally hosted by Claudia Winkleman until 2010.
 In 2011, Zoe Ball replaced Winkleman as host.
 On 18 April 2019, it was announced that Rylan Clark would be joining the show as a co-host alongside Ball.
 On 17 May 2021, Ball revealed that she would be leaving the show after ten years.
 On 10 June 2021, it was announced on The One Show, that Janette Manrara would be replacing Ball, hosting alongside Clark.
 On 12 April 2023, it was announced that Clark would be leaving the show after four years.
 Fleur East was announced as his replacement in June 2023.
+In August 2026, the BBC announced that Ellie Taylor would take over the hosting role in a new version of the show, replacing Manrara and East.